department-of-veterans-affairs/vets-api-clients/test_accounts.md

   1. Choose an account that is specific to the API you want to test.
   2. Select **Login.gov** to sign in to the sandbox environment.
   3. Enter the Login.gov username and password.
-The password for all Login.gov test accounts is: **Password12345!!!**
+The credentials are provided via email upon developer portal signup.
   4. Use the Login.gov MFA seed to generate a 2FA code with an app such as Google Authenticator or Authy.

 ## [Patient Health API](https://github.com/department-of-veterans-affairs/vets-api-clients/blob/master/test_accounts/health_test_accounts.md)